Skip to main content

 La Porte City, Iowa · FDIC Cert #14694

-Cedar Valley Bank&Trust is an FDIC-insured bank (Certificate #14694) with $122M in total assets and $104M in total deposits as of the Q2 2024 Call Report.
+This is the FDIC profile for Cedar Valley Bank&Trust, an FDIC-insured bank (Certificate #14694) with $122M in total assets and $104M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
 Headquartered in La Porte City, Iowa, the bank maintains a Tier 1 capital ratio of 10.97% (Well-Capitalized) and a nonperforming loan ratio of 0.64%.
-BankHealthData assigns a composite Health Grade of C (60/100).
+BankHealthData assigns a composite Health Grade of C (60/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 Cedar Valley Bank&Trust (FDIC cert 14694) is a community bank — $122M in total assets, $104M in deposits, serving the La Porte City, Iowa area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.